thin-edge/thin-edge.io-specs/src/software-management/sm-agent.md

     alt If SoftwareUpdateOperation in-progress flag found in persistence store SM Agent->>Cloud Mapper: SoftwareUpdateOperation FAILED
     end

+    SM Agent->>Cloud Mapper: Get all PENDING operations alt If any SoftwareUpdateOperation is PENDING
+        Cloud Mapper-->>SM Agent: SoftwareUpdateOperation
+    end

 ```

 On every startup, sm-agent checks if a `SoftwareUpdateOperation` was in progress before the startup, from its persistent store.
 If yes, it means that the sm-agent crashed or the device got restarted while the update operation was in-progress.
 As long as we don't support resumption of software update operations, it's better to just mark the last operation failed so that the users can retry.

 For now, persisting just a flag that the `SoftwareUpdateOperation` is in-progress is sufficient.
 Once we start supporting software update resumption after crashes/restarts, the entire software update list itself will have to be persisted and updated as the operation is being processed.

+On startup, the agent also prompts the mapper to send any PENDING operation that it may have received while the agent was not up.
+The mapper will respond back with a `SoftwareUpdateOperation` if any were received and PENDING.

 # SM Agent Runtime